-- 1. Regasification system is the system that convert the liquefied gas into vapor to transfer the gas ashore. - 2.
-Regasification area is the area in which Regasification systems are installed. - 3.
-Loading system is the system that transfer the liquefied gas to the storage tanks of units and is considered to include the loading arms or cryogenic hoses and piping systems up to inlet flange on the storage tanks. - 4.
-Export system is the riser that transfers vaporized gas from units to shore and is considered to include the connectin to the last flange in the unit and the connection to the pipe line end manifold. - 5.
-Riser is a subsea rigid or flexible pipe that connects the onshore facilities and conveys vaporized - 6.
+- 1. Process system is the system that treats and liquefies produced gas from the well and generally composed of the treatment equipment for acid gas(sulphur compounds, carbonic acid, etc.) removal, dehydration and mercury removal from raw gas and liquefaction equipment of treated gas. - 2.
+Process area is the area in which process systems are installed. - 3.
+Offloading system is the system that transfer a liquefied gas from the storage tanks of units to liquefied gas ships and is considered to include cargo pumps, gas compressors, the piping system up to cargo manifold and loading arms or cryogenic hoses. - 4.
+Import system is the riser that transfers the produced gas form well to the process systems in units and is considered to include connections to the pipe line end manifold and connection to the first flange in the unit. - 5.
+Riser is a subsea rigid or flexible pipe that connects the surface facilities with the sea floor and conveys produced gas. - 6.
 Approval on risk-based design refers to review and approve the units on which innovative novel design or risk-based design has been applied.
-Approval process may apply process defied in Guidance for Approval of Risk-based Ship Design. \downarrow
+Approval process may apply process defied in Guidance for Approval of Risk-based Ship Design. \oplus